inaimathi/cl-handlers/README.md

 ## TODO/Notes

-- In the case of a `POST` request with a form-encoded body, read the body and parse it along with uri parameters
-  - Add a `read-body` callback to handler bodies to `POST` requests with other body data formats
 - Add a `headers` function that a user can call to get a specific header inside of a handler context (may need this for some `POST` use-cases that aren't form-encoded, such as file uploads)
 - Write some more tests as you go
 - Think about generalizing errors a bit more.
 Maybe they should be basically the same as handlers, but stored elsewhere